GoogleCloudPlatform/spinnaker-for-gcp/ci/CLOUD_BUILD.md

 4. Copy the [Dockerfile](Dockerfile) and [install.bash](install.bash) file into the directory.
 5. Submit the build to Cloud Build: `gcloud builds submit --timeout "25m"  --config cloudbuild.yaml .`

 Cloud Build will execute the job, installing Spinnaker for GCP.
-If you make any changes to the properties file, re-runthe job.
+If you make any changes to the properties file, re-run the job.
 Additional instructions for how to access or manage the deployed Spinnaker application are available [here](https://cloud.google.com/docs/ci-cd/spinnaker/spinnaker-for-gcp#access_spinnaker).